Composable security of delegated quantum computation: Applying the reduction

-\section{DQC protocol of Fitzsimons and Kashefi}
+The definitions of local\-/blindness and local\-/verifiability used in this work are equivalent to those used to prove local\-/security for most protocols in the literature, e.g., by Fitzsimons and Kashefi~\cite{FK12} and Morimae~\cite{Mor14}.
+To prove that such protocols are secure, it remains to show that they satisfy the stronger definition of \emph{independent} local\-/verifiability introduced in this work.
+We sketch in this section that this is the case for \cite{FK12} and \cite{Mor14}, and leave it open to prove this formally.

-Fitzsimons and Kashefi~\cite{FK12} extend the DQC protocol of \cite{BFK09} to include verifiability.
-They do this by inserting \emph{trap qubits} at random positions in the brickwork state, that are not relevant for computing the correct outcome.
-They prove that if the measurement results of these qubits are not what the client Alice expects, she knows that the server is cheating, and if no traps are triggered, Alice can be sure (up to some error $\eps$) that the server is running the correct protocol.
+\subsection{DQC protocol of Fitzsimons and Kashefi}

-Fitzsimons and Kashefi~\cite{FK12} use stand\-/alone security in their proofs, and from the results in \secref{sec:standalone}, we know that this is sufficient to obtain composable security.
-The notion of \emph{independent verifiability} had however not been proposed prior to the current work, and their security definitions are expressed differently than those from \secref{sec:standalone}.
-So it is not possible to directly apply \thmref{thm:sa.comp} to their results, and for completeness we include here a proof sketch that the protocol of Fitzsimons and Kashefi does provide $\eps$\=/security.
+Fitzsimons and Kashefi~\cite{FK12} extend the DQC protocol of \cite{BFK09} to include a new approach which allows for verifiability as well.
+They do this by suggesting a novel resource\-/state for measurement\-/based quantum computing, the geometry of which allows the random positioning of \emph{trap qubits} (the number of which can be a fraction of the overall computation size).
+To achieve this, Alice is additionally empowered to produce the Z observable eigenstates $\ket{0}, \ket{1}$ along with the 8 symmetric states from the XY plane of the Bloch sphere.
+They prove that if the measurement results of these trap qubits are not what the client Alice expects, she knows that the server is cheating, and if no traps are triggered, Alice can be sure (up to some error $\eps$) that the server is running the correct protocol.